 4. Wrong Business Jurisdiction

 A company can either be formed in the Free zone, mainland or offshore, as set out by the United Arab Emirates corporate law.
 For companies in the free area, the mandate to license has solely rested with the relevant free zone authorities, unlike for mainland firms where the Department of Economic Development issues the permits.
 Offshore companies are acquiring licenses from respective maritime authorities.
 There are more than fifty independent jurisdictions in the United Arab Emirates.
-Each has specific set features to synchronize with an individual line of business.
+Each has a specific set of features to synchronize with an individual line of business.
 Therefore, the wrong choice of operation area may result in not being able to operate and deliver as expected.
 The mistake of choosing a free economic zone entails difficulties, especially when it comes to the implementation of business strategies and goals.
 The cost of such an error results in the total cost of registration and the formation of the firm.

 5. Implementing A Sponsorship Arrangement Without A Written Notarized Legal Contract

 Setting up a business in Dubai may, at times, require a sponsor who may as well be a partner like in joint ventures set up.
 Having a local sponsor is an advantage due to his knowledge of the regional overall business topography and the laws which regulate businesses.
 The Government might also give you waivers or charge slightly lower on certain services.
 However, there is a need to agree and come up with a shared understanding of the ways of work.
 The agreement has to be put in writing and signed by both parties.
 Oral pronouncements are not binding in Dubai and do not qualify as a petition to be heard in court in case of a disagreement.
 A legal contract will, therefore, protect your investment in the venture.

 6. Registering A Company In A Free Zone Without Viewing Office Space And Requirements